 JUNE 23: A Ugandan athlete tests positive, according to Izumisano officials.

 JUNE 20: A coach with Uganda's squad tests positive on arrival at Narita airport and is quarantined at a government-designated facility.
 The rest of the team head by bus for their host city, Izumisano.

-(Reporting by Kiyoshi Takenaka, Elaine Lies; Editing by Michael Perry, Lincoln Feast, Kim Coghill, Timothy Heritage, Karishma Singh and Clare Fallon)
+(Reporting by Kiyoshi Takenaka, Elaine Lies; Editing by Michael Perry, Lincoln Feast, Kim Coghill, Timothy Heritage, Karishma Singh, Clare Fallon, Himani Sarkar and Toby Davis)